 Madeleine Woodworth (M.M. choral conducting ’20) hails from Oak Park, Illinois, and comes to Yale by way of the Eastman School of Music where she graduated with a bachelor of music in organ performance in the studio of Nathan J. Laube.
 She has sung, conducted and played in many contexts across the country including concert, competition, workshop, and church settings.
 She is a member of the international music fraternity, Sigma Alpha Iota, as well as the Association of Anglican Musicians, the American Guild of Organists where she serves on chapter boards, the Organ Historical Society, and the American Choral Directors Association.
 Outside of coursework, she serves as the minister of music at Trinity Lutheran Church in Milford, CT.

 Laura Worden (M.A.R. religion & visual arts ’19) is originally from Sacramento, California.
-She graduated from Pepperdine University with a bachelor of arts in both art history and art and she is currently pursuing a master of arts in religion, visual arts, and material culture at Yale.
+She graduated from Pepperdine University with a Bachelor of Arts in both Art History and Art and she is currently pursuing a Master of Arts in Religion, Visual Arts, and Material Culture at Yale Divinity School and the Institute of Sacred Music.
 Her research examines objects, spaces, and performances of the post-9/11 conflict in the United States.
-Currently, she is exploring the ritualized and materialized manifestations of security at the U.S. borders and entryways, namely the U.S. airport checkpoint and the Transportation Security Agency.
+Currently, she is exploring the ritualized and materialized manifestations of security at the US borders and entryways, namely the US airport checkpoint and the Transportation Security Agency.
 Challenging the dichotomy between sacred and secular spaces, this research examines visual culture’s relation to identity, power, mobility, and terror.
-Additionally, Laura is also interested in visual representations of individual and communal memory within U.S. Latinx communities as well as the art and interaction of religious groups in medieval Iberia.
+Additionally, Laura is also interested in visual representations of individual and communal memory within US Latinx communities as well as the art and interaction of religious groups in medieval Iberia.